Vocabulary and language development in children at 4-5 years

 Understanding and language development

-By five, your child will understand and use words that explain when things happen, like ‘before’, ‘after’ and ‘next week’.
+By 5 years, your child will start to understand and use words that explain when things happen, like ‘before’, ‘after’ and ‘next week’.
 They might still have trouble understanding complicated ideas like ‘at the same time’.
-They might start asking questions if they don’t understand an instruction.

 Your child will start to understand figures of speech like ‘You’re pulling my leg’ and ‘They’re a couch potato’.

-And your child will follow directions with more than two steps, even if the situation is a new one.
+And your child will follow instructions with more than 2 steps, even if the situation is a new one.
 For example, ‘Give your ticket to the man over there, and he’ll tear it.
 Then we can go to the movie’.
 But your child might do what they hear first and ignore words that tell them the order they should do things in.
-For example, they might ignore the word ‘before’ in the sentence ‘Before we go into the movie, give your ticket to the man’.
+For example, they might ignore the word ‘before’ in the sentence, ‘Before we go into the movie, give your ticket to the man’.

 Pronunciation in language development